msperlin/beautiful-jekyll/_posts/2017-02-16-Writing-a-book.md

 -   When possible, use `tidy=TRUE` in the chunks of code.
 This simple command forces the code within the boundaries of the pdf.
-Sometimes it doesn't look good so you always need to mannualy check the chunks with lots of code.
+Sometimes it doesn't look good so you always need to manually check the chunks with lots of code.

 -   Avoid using function `str` in the content.
 For some reason, it does